Chart Color Schemes

 Dromana has a typical household mix, with a lower-than-average median household size

-Family households constitute 69.2% of all households, including 22.2% couples with children, 35.4% couples without children, and 10.6% single parent families.
+Family households constitute 69.2% of all households, consisting of 22.2% couples with children, 35.4% couples without children, and 10.6% single parent families.
 Non-family households account for the remaining 30.8%, with lone person households at 28.5% and group households comprising 2.4%.
 The median household size is 2.2 people, which is smaller than the Greater Melbourne average of 2.4.

 Frequently Asked Questions - Households